-Support the campaign for the urgent release of Pham Doan Trang, one of the leading representatives of independent journalism in Vietnam, who was awarded the RSF Press Freedom Prize for Impact a year ago.
-Detained for the past two months, she could be tortured and is facing a possible 20-year jail sentence.
+Support the campaign for the urgent release of Pham Doan Trang, one of the leading representatives of independent journalism in Vietnam, who was awarded the RSF Press Freedom Prize for Impact in 2019.
+Detained since 2020, her health is deteriorating and she could be tortured.
 She doesn't deserve to be in prison!
 Help us by signing our #FreePhamDoanTrang appeal!

-Arrested in her Ho Chi Minh City apartment on the night of 6 October 2020, this well-known journalist was placed in detention on a charge of “anti-government propaganda” without being allowed access to a lawyer.
+Arrested in her Ho Chi Minh City apartment on the night of 6 October 2020, this well-known journalist was sentenced to a drastic nine-year prison term on a charge of “anti-government propaganda” without being allowed access to a lawyer.
 The real reason for her arrest was her work as founder of the dissident online magazine Luât Khoa and editor of The Vietnamese – two publications that help Vietnamese citizens to understand the country’s laws, defend their rights and resist the Vietnamese Communist Party’s authoritarian rule.

-Because of her work, this 42-year-old journalist is being prosecuted like a common criminal and is facing up to 20 years in prison although all she did was provide her fellow citizens with information that would help them to fully enjoy the rights that their country’s constitution is supposed to guarantee.
+Because of her work, this 44-year-old journalist is prosecuted like a common criminal although all she did was provide her fellow citizens with information that would help them to fully enjoy the rights that their country’s constitution is supposed to guarantee.

 In a #FreePhamDoanTrang campaign video released by RSF, Vietnamese journalists, bloggers and friends now based in France, Germany, Taiwan and the United States take advantage of their exile to support Pham Doan Trang and to say what their compatriots still in Vietnam cannot say without risking long prison sentences: